• Menu

 Time Limits:

-Easily accessible for runners, crews, and families—no aid station is more than 75 minutes from the start.
+Easily accessible for runners, crews, and families—no aid station is more than a 75 minute drive from the start.

 Starting and finishing at the top of Blue Mountain at the Summit parking lot.